Condoms and Herpes

-Numerous questions come up regarding herpes and safe sex and specifically use of condoms.
+Numerous questions come up regarding herpes and safe sex, and specifically use of condoms.

 If you are allergic to latex condoms, using lambskin condoms is not equivalent protection.
-Using a spermicidal can increase the effectiveness but it is not as effective as the latex condom.
+Using a spermicidal can increase the effectiveness, but it is not as effective as the latex condom.
 Talk to your doctor or a health professional if faced with this situation.

 Do not kiss anyone with frank lesions on the face.

 If you decide to have oral sex, a dental dam should be used to protect against the transmission of herpes.

 Herpes can be transmitted by sweat, saliva, and vaginal fluids.